disquisitioner/Legacy_Arduino_Collection/Weather Station/README.md

 those pins to simplify the code.
 Going forward I plan to keep evolving this code path, at least as the basis for use with my custom PCB.

+**WX Data Simulator (Project)**

+In building other systems to receive data from the weather station (such as my Weather Uplink project) I quickly realized it was easier if I could configure an Arduino to simulate the full weather station and report synthetic sensor data in the proper format.
+That's what this Arduino script does.
+It does not require any sensors or display, instead just generating reasonable random weather data and sending it out via the serial port in the proper format.

 **Weather Station PCB (Collection)**